L-Goncalves/WeightApp/README.md

 # How to use
 It's really simple, just use a Web live server that opens a localhost tab on your main browser.

-Type the pounds and it'll convert to Kilos, Grams and Ounces, you can also click in the number to see another 4 decimals number for a more precise convertion.
+Type the pounds and it'll convert to Kilos, Grams and Ounces, you can also click in the number converted to see another 4 decimals number for a more precise convertion.

 # What I learned with this